 Whether you’re a cycling fanatic, an occasional cruiser or just a lover of fun events, Pedalpalooza has something for you.
-Held in Portland each June, this bike- and fun-focused festival celebrates summer’s arrival with more than 200 rides throughout town.
-You can take the Midnight Mystery Ride (starting location revealed the day of the ride) or try out bike polo.
-Or join the thousands of riders who cycle through the city in the buff during the World Naked Bike Ride.
+Held in Portland each June, this bike- and fun-focused festival celebrates summer’s arrival with over 100 rides throughout town.

 What is Pedalpalooza?